OfficeDev/VBA-content/VBA/Outlook-VBA/articles/updating-and-deleting-solution-storage.md

 ## Deleting Solution Storage

-Solutions can remove a  **StorageItem** object by calling ** [StorageItem.Delete](storageitem-delete-method-outlook.md)**.
-This call permanently removes the object from the folder; it does not move it to the  **Deleted Items** folder.
+Solutions can remove a  <strong>StorageItem</strong> object by calling ** [StorageItem.Delete](storageitem-delete-method-outlook.md)<strong>.
+This call permanently removes the object from the folder; it does not move it to the  **Deleted Items</strong> folder.
 This allows a solution to clean up or reset the storage for its private data.

 Attempting to delete a  **StorageItem** that has been removed by a prior **StorageItem.Delete** call will result in the error, "Could not complete the deletion."